conda/conda/docs/source/building/spec.rst

 Package metadata
 ----------------

 All metadata about a package is contained under ``info/``.
-Any files within this location are not installed under the install prefix, and even though a package creator is free to add any file, conda will only inspect the content of the following ones:
+Files within this location are not installed under the install prefix.
+Though a package creator is free to add any file, conda will only inspect the content of the following files:

 ``info/index.json``: This file contains basic information about the package, such as name, version, build string, and dependencies.
 The content of this